 Grantees

 The Alabama Law Foundation’s yearly grants support programs that are committed to the foundation’s mission of making access to justice a reality for all of Alabama’s citizens.
 Grants are awarded in two categories: General Legal Aid Grants and Foreclosure Prevention Grants.
-The total awarded to all grantees for 2024 is $1,617,620.
+There will be two rounds of Grant selection.
+The total awarded to all grantees for 2025 to date is $1,997,375.

 General Legal Aid Grants